kranthikumarkaranam/course-goals/README.md

 <p style="font-weight: bold;">1.
 Clone the repository:</p>

-> To clone the expense-tracker repository, run the following command in your terminal:
+> To clone the Course Goals repository, run the following command in your terminal:

 ```
 git clone https://github.com/kranthikumarkaranam/course-goals.git